TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 framework for management of database content.
 The core of TYPO3 CMS delivers a set of principles for storage of this content, user access management, editing of the content, uploading and managing files etc.
-Many of these principles are expressed as an API (Application Programming Interface) for use in *extensions* which ultimately add most of the real functionality.
+These principles are expressed as an API (Application Programming Interface) for use in *extensions* which ultimately add most of the real functionality.